JoLamMaker/ThisArm_Firmware/ReadMe.md

 - MeArm
 - EEZYbotArm
 - EEZYbotArm MK2
-- And a lot more in E-bay, Taobao¡K¡K
+- And a lot more in E-bay, TaobaoÂ¡KÂ¡K

 Feature in this version include: